microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/02-coding-agent-pr-review/coding-agent-prreview.md

 ### Talking points 🎙
 1. Coding agent can be prompted to make changes to the PR (human in the loop)
 2. Now you need to specify in comments by @’ting copilot when you want it to act on the feedback
+3. **Human-in-the-Loop:** Demonstrate how to provide feedback to GitHub Copilot and that all external requests require human review (continue in session/workspace/always allow button in Copilot Chat)